jessejamescox/kbus-daemon-installer/README.md

 `wget https://github.com/jessejamescox/kbus-daemon-installer/archive/refs/heads/main.zip && unzip main.zip && sh kbus-daemon-installer-main/installer.sh`

-## The API
+# The API

-# Kbus input events:
+## KBUS input events:

 Input events will be transmitted upon change-of-state.
 This will be a JSON structured message the the module position and channel position.
- For example:
+The output structure follows the formatting for state.reported For example:

 ```
 {state:{